pymeasure/leco-protocol/goals.md

 Messages should be reliably delivered by the protocol and not lost (barring network problems, crashing Components, hardware failure, etc.).

-A failing node should not corrupt the measurement data acquired until then.
+A failing Component should not corrupt the measurement data acquired until then.
+That means that e.g. a failing Actor does not corrupt data of other Actors, and that a failing Observer has to have written the data to permanent storage before failing, e.g. by regularly writing instead of buffering a lot of data in memory.

 ## Onboarding experience
 We want to leave the entry threshold as low as possible, the learning curve flat, and the usability of ECP modular.